-The Health Care Management specialization enables students to develop skills and knowledge for health organizations such as hospitals and all other providers of health care.
+The Health Care Management Specialization enables students to develop skills and knowledge for health organizations such as hospitals and all other health care providers.
 The focus of the specialization is on the supervisory skills needed for advancement in the field of health care for clinicians, new and mid-level managers.

 A grade of C or better is required in all technical, program core and program specialization courses, and all courses used to satisfy the Gordon Rule requirement.
-Students transferring into baccalaureate programs with an A.A. degree or higher do not need to meet our general education requirements with the exception of college level English and Gordon rule math.
-These students must have successfully completed, with a grade of C or better, at least one college level English and one Gordon rule math course.
-General education courses must total 36 credits.
+Students transferring into baccalaureate programs with an A.A. degree or higher do not need to meet our General Education requirements with the exception of college level English and Gordon Rule math.
+These students must have successfully completed, with a grade of C or better, at least one college level English and one Gordon Rule math course.
+General Education courses must total 36 credits.
 The A.A. or higher degree must be from an accredited institution but can be public, private and/or out of state.
 Additional coursework may be required for students transferring into B.A.S. programs with an A.S. or A.A.S. degree.